AudacySpace/quindar-ux/CONTRIBUTING.md

 2. For Windows users, enable Shared Drives in Docker settings to use the above docker run command.

-3. Update databaseURL in /server/config/config.env.js to point to your database under LOCAL ENVIRONMENT.
-Currently, it is generic(written below) as it assumes that user has a mongo database on localhost on port 27017.
+3. Update the environment variables in /server/config/config.env.js in the first "if" block (default values if configuration not present).
+For Google Authentication, create credentials following this [link](https://developers.google.com/adwords/api/docs/guides/authentication#webapp).
+Add credentials (client ID and client secret) with the callback URL in the config file.
+For database connection, it is generic(written below) currently as it assumes that user has a mongo database named "quindar" on localhost on port 27017.
+Update as needed for your project.

         mongodb://localhost:27017/quindar